Dre Campbell Farm

 How to Get Rid of Gall Mites Naturally

-If you have gall mites in your garden, there are a few things you can do to eliminate them.
+If you have gall mites in your garden, there are a few things you can do to control them.
 One is to prune affected plants.
 You can also try using horticultural oil or insecticidal soap.

 Below are other organic ways to deal with the problem.